-All egg donors are obliged to sign a contract with the recipient before the egg donation process starts.
-The contract ensures they donors have no legal rights or responsibilities over the resulting children.
-The woman who gives birth in the egg donation cycle will be recorded as the birth mother.
+Egg donors in Cyprus are obliged to sign a contract with the recipient before the egg donation process starts.
+The contract ensures the donors have no legal rights or responsibilities over the resulting children.
+The woman who gives birth to the child is recorded as the legal mother.
 Egg donors in Cyprus are not allowed to donate more than 5 times in a lifetime.
-The maximum age of a donor is 35 years.
+The maximum age of a donor is 28 years.

-Egg donation Cyprus allows infertile women and women with reduced ovarian reserve to become biological mothers.
-This program can help single women, heterosexual and same-sex couples to start their own families too.
-It is also an IVF advancement in the sense that it has improved the prospects of women with hereditary diseases to have healthy children.
+Egg donation in Cyprus allows infertile women and women with reduced ovarian reserve to become biological mothers.
+This program can also help single women, heterosexual and same-sex couples to start their own families.
+IVF improves the prospects of women with hereditary diseases to have healthy, biological children.
 Ultimately, prospect patients should weigh up all the information and their personal circumstances, seeking advice from IVF specialists to help them make an informed decision.